Visited other providers with no resolution?

-Achilles tendonitis is the diagnosis that many people are commonly given when they have a sore and/or swollen achilles tendon.
-This can be misleading because the suffix -itis implies that inflammation is the cause of the pain and will guide you toward the wrong treatment methods like ice and anti-inflammatory type treatments.
-A majority of achilles pain isn’t caused from an inflamed tendon but rather a degenerated tendon.
+Achilles tendonitis is an injury from overuse of the Achilles tendon, the band of tissue from your calf muscles at the back of the lower leg to your heel bone.
+A majority of Achilles pain isn’t caused from an inflamed tendon but rather a degenerated tendon.
 Treatment for a degenerated tendon is completely different and highlights the importance of a proper diagnosis from the start.
-The achilles tendon will degenerate when your load is too high and it can’t keep up with the demand.
-The tendon will gradually get more painful and swollen as it continue to degenerate.
-The end stage of a degenerated tendon is tearing and then complete rupture.
+The Achilles tendon will degenerate when your load is too high, and it can’t keep up with the demand.
+It will gradually get more painful and swollen as it continues to degenerate and may eventually result in tearing or complete tendon rupture.

 Muscle adhesion/fibrosis increases the load and stress on the Achilles tendon and accelerates the degenerative process.
 Adhesion is fixable with expert treatment from a specialist and needs to be treated first.
 Further steps are taken to accelerate the healing process once the adhesion has been broken down.
 Receiving the correct diagnosis and treatment will allow your tendon to regenerate so you can get back to doing what you love for a long time.